buildpacks/docs/content/docs/using-pack/working-with-builders.md

 - **`stack`** _(required)_
   <br>
   The stack to use for the builder.
-See [Managing stacks](/docs/using-pack/managing-stacks) for more information about this field.
+See [Working with stacks](/docs/using-pack/stacks) for more information about this field.
 It contains the following fields:

   - **`id`** _(required, string)_